upskaling/gSpeech/README.md

 ## Introduction

-gSpeech: a simple GUI for SVox Pico TTS
+gSpeech is a minimal GUI for the Text To Speech 'Svox Pico'.
+Read clipboard or selected text in different languages and manage it : pause, stop, replay.

 ## Installation instruction